Rob-Ferguson/HonoluluBitDevs/_posts/0001-01-01-resource-other.md

 - ["Okay So Your Bank Account Is Frozen" Starter Pack](https://bankaccountfrozen.com/)
   - Easy self-custody guide for beginners
 - [Bitcoiner Guide by Bitcoin Q+A](https://bitcoiner.guide/)
+  - Large collection of guides for Bitcoin-related activities